Travel Agent Training and Education, 2024

 5. How long does it take?

-Depending on the rigor of the program, the amount of time to become certified ranges from 3 months to 2 years.
+Depending on the rigor of the travel agent training program, the amount of time to become certified ranges from 3 months to 2 years.

 6. What are the prerequisites?

 Entry-level certifications usually don’t have any strict prerequisites.
-If a program has “tiered” certifications, you will need to complete them before you move on to the more advanced certifications.
+If a travel agent training program has “tiered” certifications, you will need to complete them before you move on to the more advanced certifications.
 Some of the more advanced travel agent certifications also require you to meet a certain sales threshold.

 Some travel organizations require that you’re a member if you want to certify through them.
-Also, some certifications are facilitated by travel organizations (like ASTA or CLIA).
+Also, some certifications are facilitated by travel organizations (like the American Society of Travel Advisors, ASTA or Cruise Lines International Association, CLIA).
 If this is the case, you’ll need to be an affiliate or member of their organization.

 Travel Agent Training and Education – Business Coaching

-• Romance Travel University, by DWHSA (Destination Wedding and Honeymoon Association): Offers niche-focused boot camps and events ($99/day for boot camps; $279 for membership; conference costs vary.)
+2. Romance Travel University, by DWHSA (Destination Wedding and Honeymoon Association): Offers niche-focused boot camps and events as well as an annual conference.

-• Travel Beyond the Obvious: Developed by destination expert and agency owner of Italy Beyond the Obvious.
-Training focuses on developing in-depth destination expertise (for any destination). ($249 per course, $1,499 for complete training; free sample course available)
+3. Travel Beyond the Obvious: Developed by destination expert and agency owner of Italy Beyond the Obvious.
+Training focuses on developing in-depth destination expertise (for any destination). ($299 per course, $2,499 for complete training)

 Who better to learn from than people who have gone through it and succeeded?
-If there’s a program that fits your niche, and you like the person who runs it then I’d seriously consider it as a contender.
+If there’s a program that fits your niche, the price is reasonable, and you like the person who runs it then I’d seriously consider it as a contender.

 Oh no. Just when you thought you exhausted all travel agent training possibilities I throw in an “other” category.
-But here’s the deal: There’s a ton of other educational opportunities out there if you have the patience to cobble together your own schooling!
-Not only that, but many of these resources are free.
+But here’s the deal: There’s a ton of other travel agent training opportunities out there if you have the patience to cobble together your own schooling!

 Here’s some of what’s out there: